-Martina Matencio has mastered the art of capturing the beauty that lies within the human body in imaginative ways.
+Martina Matencio has mastered the imaginative art of capturing the beauty that lies within the human body.

 “I started taking pictures of his knees, his arms,” she begins to recount.
 “He was sick but it all looked very beautiful.
 The light in that room was gorgeous and it really got me thinking how something so sad could seem so beautiful to me.”